0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 #### Goal

-Maintain nodes' AS<sup>**</sup> diversity.
-Diverse set of Storage provider nodes is crucial to the success of a well-formed blockchain network.
+Maintain diversity of autonomous system (AS) in which Storage nodes are located.
+Diverse set of Storage nodes is crucial to the success of a well-formed blockchain network.

-<sup>**</sup>AS = autonomous system

 #### Assessment criteria

-If storage provides are in the AS with concentration of providers > 50%, the last who joined should leave the AS.
+If Storage nodes are in the AS with the total nodes' concentration  > 50%, the last Storage provider (SP) who joined should leave the AS.
-If that's not clear who is the last one to join, WG Lead will ask one of the provides to leave the AS.
+If that's not clear who is the last one to join, WG Lead will ask one of the SP to leave the AS.
-If there is no change after 1 week, the chosen provider will be reduced in salary by 20%.
+If there is no change after 1 week, the chosen SP will be reduced in salary by 20%.
-If there is no change after 2 weeks, the storage provider can be replaced.
+If there is no change after 2 weeks, the SP can be replaced.

 ## Bonus

-If any storage provider works with no sanctions straight for 6 months, an additional 1 salary can be rewarded.
+If any Storage provider works with no sanctions straight for 6 months, an additional 1 salary can be rewarded.